Chapter 23. Urinary Tract Infections

 Answer d is correct.
 TMP-SMX is appropriate empiric therapy for GB.
 If the local E. coli resistance rate for TMP-SMX is high, ciprofloxacin would be an appropriate choice.

 Answer a is incorrect.
 Cefdinir is an oral third-generation cephalosporin commonly used for acute otitis media in pediatrics.
 It is not indicated for treatment of UTIs.
 Although cefdinir is not indicated for treatment of UTIs, you may see an oral cephalosporin utilized.
-Bacteria are becoming increasingly more resistant and management is driven by in vitro results of a culture and susceptibility report.
-There are often times when an ...
+Bacteria are becoming increasingly more resistant and management is driven by in vitro results of a ...